lautarograc/todo-api/README.md

 6- Search, filtering and querying is managed by Ransack.
 Only the index action of the to-do controller uses it.

 7- Docker is also managed through the new Rails 8 standard, suited for deploy with Kamal.

+Note: the tree structure is currently vulnerable to circular dependency loops, but in any case the frontend has no means to force this error.